MatrixAI/Polykey-Docs/Vaults.md

 * `currName`: Current name of vault
 * `newName`: New name of vault

 Renames an existing vault.
-TODO: Behaviour if vault does not exist? if the name is same?
-What should it return on success
+Returns a boolean describing the success of the operation.
+Throws 'ErrorVaultDoesNotExist' exception if name of current vault does not exist.

 ---